EarthNets/RSI-Classification/README.md

 ***

-# GeoClassification: Image/Scene Classification for RemoteSensing Images
+## GeoClassification: Image/Scene Classification for Remote Sensing Images

 GeoAI is a library based on PyTorch, that provides datasets, model implementations and benchmark results for Remote Sensing data.